PinewoodPip/epip/docs/Features/UI.md

 The character sheet now shows physical and piercing resistances.

 ![Charsheet res](img/ui/resistances.png)

+Additional improvements:

+- The "Next level" label now displays the percentage progress to the next level up.
+- The tooltip for the damage label now includes a damage type breakdown of your basic attack.

 The tags tab is replaced with a brand new "Keywords and misc." tab.
 It's full of useful information, such as: